 Beware the Silly Ones: Do not deny Insipid something she wants.
 Shadowstep learns the hard way that he is not as immune to pain as he once thought.

 Bi the Way: Briarthorn tells Flathoof, quite simply, that he's not picky about who he's with, he's just perky.
 It's hinted that he has no problems with the possibility of a three-way with Cookie Dough and her husband, and that he and Haute Couture have perhaps engaged in activities together in the past.
-Flathoof is extremely disturbed by this, by shakes it off.
+Flathoof is extremely disturbed by this, but shakes it off.

 Big Damn Heroes: Averted and lampshaded in Chapter 24 when Rainbow Dash arrives just in time to accomplish absolutely nothing against Red Velvet.
 Played straight immediately after when Rainbow's presence inspires Pinkie Pie to new heights of happiness to break them all out of Velvet's fear aura.